DPDK/dpdk/doc/guides/nics/enic.rst

     1000 for 1300 series VICs).
 Filters are checked for matching in the order they were added.
 Since there currently is no grouping or priority support, 'catch-all' filters should be added last.
+  - The supported range of IDs for the 'MARK' action is 0 - 0xFFFD.

 - **Statistics**